Looking for a different side dish to replace mashed potatoes? Try this Celery Root Pear Purée.

 My mom makes a dish that involves browning pork chops, putting them in a baking dish and then covering them with a sauce that includes cream of celery soup.
 I think she originally wanted to use cream of mushroom soup, but substituted cream of celery for me because anything mushroom makes me gag.
 My mommy loves me.

-Try this Celery Root-Pear Puree as a substitute for mashed potatoes next time you cook pork.
-It’s ridiculously easy to prepare (once you’ve peeled the celery root, of course).
+Try this Celery Root Pear Purée as a substitute for mashed potatoes next time you cook pork.
+It’s ridiculously easy to prepare, once you’ve peeled the celery root, of course.
+See my method for peeling celery root in with my recipe for Mashed Potatoes with Celery Root and Apples.
 My one caution is not to overdo the nutmeg – too much is NOT a good thing.
 You want the nutmeg to enhance the other flavors, but you don’t want to taste the nutmeg itself.

 Place celery root in a saucepan and cover it with water.
 Bring to a boil, then cover and simmer about 15 minutes or until tender.
 Drain.